OISF/suricata/doc/userguide/rules/pcre.rst

 * ``I``: Makes pcre match on the HTTP-raw-uri.
 It matches on the same buffer as http_raw_uri.
 I can be combined with /R. Note that R is relative to the previous match so both matches have to be in the HTTP-raw-uri buffer.
-Read more about :doc:`http-uri-normalization`.
+Read more about :ref:`HTTP URI Normalization <rules-http-uri-normalization>`.

 * ``P``: Makes pcre match on the HTTP- request-body.
 So, it matches on the same buffer as http_client_body.
 P can be combined with /R. Note